FIFA representatives visit Houston's NRG Park in anticipation of 2026 World Cup games

 As for the next big announcement, Canetti said that'll come before the end of the year when we'll find out exactly how many games Houston will host and what rounds the city will host.

-"We've got a lot of work to do, but our job is really to take what exists here locally and put a World Cup into that," said FIFA World Cup '26 Chief Strategy and Planning Officer Amy Hopfinger.
+"We've got a lot of work to do, but our job is really to take what exists here locally and put a World Cup into that," FIFA World Cup '26 Chief Strategy and Planning Officer Amy Hopfinger said.

-"It's a big hurdle to host such an international event like this, but we're ready for it," said Hari County Sports and Convention Corp.
-CEO Ryan Walsh.
+"It’s an honor,” said Ryan Walsh, CEO of Harris County Sports & Convention Corp – NRG Park.
+“It's a big hurdle to host such an international event like this, but we're ready for it.”

 The event is expected to have a massive impact on the economy in Houston.
 It's projected to bring in more than $1 billion to the area.
 But, for the hosting committee, its lasting impact is just as important.